gaits (especially horses)

 right rear... left rear, right fore (not quite together)...left fore (left lead)

-Gaited horses such as Tennesee Walkers, Rocky Mountain Horses, Kentucky Mountain horses, Saddlebreds, Paso Finos, Peruvian pasos and others do a gait which is somewhere between a walk and a trot or pace... that's a whole'nother book.
+Gaited horses such as Tennesee Walkers, Rocky Mountain Horses, Kentucky Mountain Horses, Saddlebreds, Paso Finos, Peruvian Pasos, Icelandic Ponies, and others do a 4-beat gait which is somewhere between a walk and a trot/pace... that's a whole'nother book.
 (Youtube!
 Look up those breeds, or just "gaited horses").
+Some can "fly" at this gait as fast as a horse cantering.

 Above: horse trotting.
 Note how diagonal pairs of legs move together.
 Moment of suspension (left) as left fore and right rear come forward, another moment of suspension occurs later as the other pair comes forward.